acidade/similarbands/readme.md

 ### Installation

-* Install all the Python dependencies in the requirements file
+* Install all the Python dependencies in the requirements file: >> pip install -r requirements.txt
 * Rename config_edit.py file to config.py and set all the variables
 * See https://pypi.org/project/gspread-pandas/#client-credentials for more info on Google client credentials (secret_file variable, necessary for access to your spreadsheet)
 * See https://www.last.fm/api/ for more info on last.fm API key